sherri-ice/float-representation/README.md

 # float-representation
-Converts float to IEE754 representation
+Represents float to IEE754 standart

 # Build and compile
 Doesn't require any additional libraries